dstansby/pfsspy/joss-paper/paper.md

 this data.

 The PFSS code implements a finite difference solver, based on the method of `@Ballegooijen2000`.
-Given an 2D map of the radial magnetic field on the inner boundary, the magnetic vector potential is calculated on a 3D grid equally spaced in $\sin($latitude$)$, longitude, and $\ln($radius$)$.
+Given a 2D map of the radial magnetic field on the inner boundary, the magnetic vector potential is calculated on a 3D grid equally spaced in $\sin($latitude$)$, longitude, and $\ln($radius$)$.
 This method is tailored in order to achieve $\nabla \times \mathbf{B} = 0$ to machine